Martinsville, Virginia: Economy

 The city's chief industry for many early years was the manufacture of plug chewing tobacco.
 The Henry County area became known as the "plug tobacco capital of the world".
 In the wake of the collapse of the plantation economy following the American Civil War, the local economy was reeling.
 Stepping into the breach were several thriving plug firms which sold their merchandise across the nation beginning in the nineteenth century.

 Local families were heavily involved in these companies, bestowing their names on them and reaping sizeable profits until the early twentieth century, when the tobacco monopolies created by R.J.
 Reynolds and James Buchanan Duke bought out most firms.
 (In most cases, in bold anti-competitive moves, the two tobacco titans simply shut down their acquisitions overnight.
 These actions resulted in a U.S. government lawsuit against American Tobacco Company.)
 Among the earliest of these firms were D.H.
 Spencer & Sons and Spencer Bros.
 Other families soon joined in founding other early firms, including the Gravelys, the Comptons, the Ruckers, the Wittens, the Lesters and the Browns.

 The city's main industry for a century was furniture construction, and today Virginia furniture makers still reside in the region.

+On the retail front, Liberty Fair Mall opened in 1989.
+In 2014, it was renamed the Village of Martinsville.

 On October 28, 2021, it was announced the Colorado-based apparel and footwear company VF Corporation will continue to expand in Martinsville creating 82 new jobs, while investing $10 million into the area.
+Other companies such as Georgia Pacific, Radial, Inc., Crown Holdings, and Eastman Chemical Company are also located in the area.